 Assess AI’s Impact on Society

 AI governance frameworks require strict data privacy protocols and bias mitigation strategies.
 Robust sampling methodologies, diversified development teams, and curated, high-quality training datasets can minimize algorithmic discrimination.
 Risk management strategies, including fairness metrics and decision boundary optimization, remain essential for responsible AI model deployment.
-Continuous monitoring and recalibration processes promote ethical AI standards.
+Ongoing monitoring and recalibration processes promote ethical AI standards.

 Implement Internal AI Governance